-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

 - 160) The income statements for both a merchandiser and manufacturer would include which of the following?

 - A) Operating expenses

 - B) Direct labor incurred

 - C) Direct materials used

 - D) Cost of goods manufactured